qmk/qmk_firmware/docs/features/os_detection.md

 # OS Detection

-This feature makes a best guess at the host OS based on OS specific behavior during USB setup.
-It may not always get the correct OS, and shouldn't be relied on as for critical functionality.
+This feature makes a best guess at the host OS based on OS-specific behavior during USB setup.
+It may not always get the correct OS and shouldn't be relied on for critical functionality.

-Using it you can have OS specific key mappings or combos which work differently on different devices.
+Using it, you can have OS-specific key mappings or combos which work differently on different devices.

 It is available for keyboards which use ChibiOS, LUFA and V-USB.